-IV.
+VII.
 Completion of Plans of Study

 In the event a program is discontinued, the Vice President of Academic Affairs and the dean of the affected program will devise a plan that allows currently enrolled students in the program can complete their plan of study in accordance with the College Catalog.
-These plans may include selection of alternative courses at Rio Hondo College or allowing students to complete their education at another community college.
+The plan will include the following actions: